 Q2: Why do my strawberry shortcake cupcakes get soggy?

 Sogginess usually occurs for two main reasons.
 The first is if the cupcakes are filled with a very watery strawberry compote or a jam that has not been sufficiently drained or thickened.
-The second is if the whipped cream topping is not stabilized, causing it to weep and release moisture onto the cake base.
-Always ensure your fillings are well-prepared and consider using a stabilized cream for a longer-lasting, cleaner presentation.
+The second is if the whipped cream topping is not stabilized, causing it to weep & release moisture onto the cake base.
+Always ensure your fillings are well-prepared & consider using a stabilized cream for a longer-lasting, cleaner presentation.